 - much more chance of creosote buildup

-Too dry a wood causes a fast out-of-control burn which forces you to turn the air intake down too much, in turn causing poor burning conditions and again more smoke.
+Overly dry wood causes a fast out-of-control burn which forces you to turn the air intake down too much, in turn causing poor burning conditions and again more smoke.
 If left to burn uncontrolled, damage to both stove interior and chimney would most likely occur.
 This is not something your insurance company would like to hear if it turns into a chimney fire or something more drastic.

 Just a caution - some woods but especially aromatic cedar is known to cause problems for those with allergies or sensitivities.

-If you're just starting to evaluate burning wood for heat in a freestanding heat stove or fireplace, you might want to read my tips on heating with wood for helpful information on use, care and other tips.
+If you're just starting to evaluate burning wood for heat in a freestanding heat stove or fireplace, you might want to read my tips on heating with wood for helpful information on use, care and other

 Salvaged firewood or other scraps can save you a lot of money when it comes to heating your home with wood.
 But there are certain wood products and other items that you should avoid for health and safety reasons.